web-auth/doc/pure-php/advanced-behaviours/attestation-and-metadata-statement.md

 $coseAlgorithmManager->add(RSA\RS256::create());

 $attestationStatementSupportManager->add(PackedAttestationStatementSupport::create($coseAlgorithmManager));

+// New in v5.3.0: Compound Attestation Statement Support use Webauthn\AttestationStatement\CompoundAttestationStatementSupport;
+$attestationStatementSupportManager->add(CompoundAttestationStatementSupport::create($attestationStatementSupportManager));
 ```
 {% endcode %}

+{% hint style="info" %}
+**Compound Attestation Statement (v5.3.0+):** The Compound Attestation format allows multiple attestation statements to be bundled together.
+This is useful for authenticators that support multiple attestation mechanisms.
+The `CompoundAttestationStatementSupport` requires the `AttestationStatementSupportManager` to process the individual attestation statements within the compound format.
+{% endhint %}

 {% hint style="warning" %}
 The Android SafetyNet Attestation API is deprecated.
 Full turndown is planned in June 2024.
 More information at [https://developer.android.com/training/safetynet/deprecation-timeline](https://developer.android.com/training/safetynet/deprecation-timeline)